aatish-shinde/my-portfolio/README.md

-# my-portfolio
+# Atish Shinde's portfolioi

-This is my professional portfolio
+This is my professional portfolio.
+Its uses AWS and ReactJS.